wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

 # Train a Model with Amazon Web Services (AWS)

-This markdown will walk you through the steps required to train a model on a AWS virtual machine.
+This markdown will walk you through the steps required to train a model on an AWS virtual machine.

 ## Prerequisites